AeloveRim/TahrovinGrit/README.md

 The settings for pseudo-physical parry are less forgiving than the ones in base Tahrovin.
 You will not be able to parry by simply standing still, make sure to move your weapon as you intercept.

-The Stamina costs for Weapon Throw VR have been increased, and the stagger effects reduced.
+Just like in Base Tahrovin, Weapon Throw VR will allow you to use your melee weapons as throwing weapons (https://www.nexusmods.com/skyrimspecialedition/mods/31374).
+However, the stamina costs have been increased compared to base Tahrovin, and the stagger effects reduced.
 A battle-axe throw may stagger an enemy but will cost a lot of stamina, while a dagger throw is relatively cheap but not as effective.

 Durability VR makes weapons and armor slowly degrade as you use them.
 This is a slow process, but using the same equipment for a very long time without maintaining it will eventually break it.
 To keep the equipment in good condition, you will have to temper it.
 The better-tempered the equipment, the slower the degradation.
 Magic weapons and artifacts also degrade more slowly.
 At first, you will likely not be able to temper your equipment (see [Crafting and Economy](#crafting-and-economy)).
 To repair your equipment, you should use Immersive Smithing.
 Go to a forge and equip the Blacksmith Hammer in your inventory.
 The ingame tutorial should guide you through the process.